-The Sydney Bridge Climb comes in several different flavours: Dawn, Day, Twilight or Night.
-The most common choice is a Day climb which itself has several options.
+The Sydney Bridge Climb comes in several different flavours: Summit, SummitInsider, Ultimate and Indiginous.
+The most common choice is a Summit climb.

-The classic BridgeClimb takes 3h 30m and traces a route along the famous arch of the bridge.
+The Summit is the classic option which takes 3h.
+The Ultimate is an extended climb that takes 3h 30m and traces a route along the famous arch of the bridge.
 This climb has 1,332 steps and is the better option for nervous climbers as it offers more support from climb leaders.

-The BridgeClimb Express takes 2hr 15m and is designed for “independently-minded folk who want to fast-track it to the top”.
+The SummitInsider takes 2hr 15m and is designed for “independently-minded folk who want to fast-track it to the top”.
 With 1,002 steps, it takes climbers not along the arch of the bridge but through the bowels for a close look at one of the world’s great suspension bridges.

-We opted for the Express and set off with our climb leader across the ‘Catwalk’.
+We opted for the SummitInsider and set off with our climb leader across the ‘Catwalk’.
 It’s here that nervous climbers struggle most.
-The rush of traffic is clearly visible beneath the criss-cross of metal, sometimes proving too much for nervous souls.
+The rush of traffic is clearly visible beneath the crisscross of metal, sometimes proving too much for nervous souls.